AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/tagged-memory.md

 ### Writing into memory

-It is required that all VM instructions that write into main memory explicitly define the tag of the output value and ensure the value is appropriately constrained to be consistent with the assigned tag.
+It is required that all VM instructions that write into main memory explicitly define the tag of the destination value and ensure the value is appropriately constrained to be consistent with the assigned tag.
 You can see an instruction's "**Tag updates**" in its section of the instruction set document (see [here for `ADD`](./InstructionSet#isa-section-add) and [here for `CAST`](./InstructionSet#isa-section-cast)).

 ### Standard tagging example: `ADD`